swagtop/bevy-flake/docs/windows.md

 ### SDK

-You cannot specify the build version with `xwin`, so the dates corresponding to the version will be that of the latest build of the latest patch for the SDK.
+You cannot fourth and lowest version number with `xwin`, so the dates corresponding to the version will be that of the latest build of the latest patch for the SDK.

 More information on Windows SDK versions here: [Wikipedia][sdk_wiki].

 [sdk_wiki]: https://en.wikipedia.org/wiki/Microsoft_Windows_SDK

-The table is sorted from newest to oldest.

 | Manifests  | SDK Version  | Release      |
 |------------|--------------|--------------|